Bankeybiharidassa/directus/extensions/nucleus-sophos/README.md

 # Nucleus Sophos Extension

 Integrates with Sophos Central to fetch asset status.
-The `/sophos/status` endpoint currently responds with `{ ok: true }`.
+For demonstration purposes, `/sophos/status` returns a static list of hosts with their protection state.